simplerick-simplefun/cf-workers-doh-ecs/README.md

 [中文版 README ](https://github.com/simplerick-simplefun/cf-workers-doh/blob/main/README-CN.md)

-**A DNS-over-HTTPS Proxy with auto ECS feature**
+**A DNS-over-HTTPS Proxy with "Auto ECS" feature**

-Proxy DoH (DNS-over-HTTPS) with Auto ECS (EDNS Client Subnet) on Cloudflare Workers.
+Proxy DoH (DNS-over-HTTPS) with "Auto ECS" (EDNS Client Subnet) on Cloudflare Workers.

-DNS DoH request with ECS produces DNS response that give accurate geo-located responses to the subnet specified in ECS when responding to name lookups.
+- **`ECS:`** DNS DoH request with ECS produces DNS response that give accurate geo-located responses to the subnet specified in ECS when responding to name lookups.
 Refer to [https://developers.google.com/speed/public-dns/docs/ecs](https://developers.google.com/speed/public-dns/docs/ecs).

-This is especially useful in DNS Proxy, as normally DNS Proxy produce DNS response that is geographically close to IP of the DNS Proxy, not the IP of the actual client sending DNS query/request (to DNS Proxy).
+> This is especially useful in DNS Proxy, as normally DNS Proxy produce DNS response that is geographically close to IP of the DNS Proxy, not the IP of the actual client sending DNS query/request (to DNS Proxy).

+- **`Auto ECS:`** Automatically attach end-user's IP as EDNS Client Subnet (ECS) when proxying DoH request to upstream DoH service.

-**With auto-ECS feature, DNS Proxy will be able to produce DNS response that is geographically close to IP of the actual client.**
+**With "Auto ECS" feature, DNS Proxy will be able to produce DNS response geographically close to IP of the actual client.**

 **WARNING:** Designed to be completely compatible with [Google Public DNS](https://developers.google.com/speed/public-dns/docs/secure-transports) as upstream.
 Outcomes may vary when using other public DNS providers as upstream.